-Nike Swim Camp at the University of Oklahoma Norman, Oklahoma
+Nike Swim Camp at University of Oklahoma

-A school well known for it's strong athletics the University of Oklahoma boasts some of the finest facilities that you will find anywhere in the country.
-Campers train each day in the school’s 25‑yard x 8‑lane facility and stay in student housing located within walking distance to the pool.
+A school well known for its strong tradition of excellence in athletics the University of Oklahoma boasts some of the finest facilities that you will find anywhere in the country.
+The Norman Campus is located approximately 20 minutes south of Oklahoma City and 185 miles north of Dallas.

 - Stroke technique refinement for competitive swimming

-- Low camper to staff ratio and 24 hour supervision
+- Low camper to staff ratio

 - Small group and individual stroke analysis/instruction